-Events are user interactions with content that can be measured independently from a web-page or screen load.
+In Universal Analytics, Events are user interactions with content other than page loads (pageviews).
 Downloads, link clicks, form submissions, and video plays are all examples of actions you might want to analyze as Events.In this article:

 See Event data in reports

 You need to add code to your site or app in order to see data in your Events reports.
 Read Set up event measurement.

 To see Events reports: